typelevel/cats/_tut/freeapplicative.md

 computations as data and are useful for building embedded DSLs (EDSLs).
 However, they differ from `Free` in that the kinds of operations they support are limited, much like the distinction between `Applicative` and `Monad`.

+## Dependency

+If you'd like to use cats' free applicative, you'll need to add a library dependency for the `cats-free` module.

 ## Example
 Consider building an EDSL for validating strings - to keep things simple we'll just have